 The Invisible Walls Holding You Back

 - Someone else’s opinion.
-A casual remark from a parent, a teacher, or a friend years ago can get internalized and treated as gospel.
+A casual remark from a parent, teacher, or friend gets internalized.

 “The problem isn’t the event that happened; it’s the meaning you gave it.
 The belief is the story you told yourself afterward.
 If you can change the story, you can change your entire reality.”

-Learning how to overcome limiting beliefs is really about becoming a detective of your own thoughts.
-It’s about putting those old, tired stories on trial and realizing they aren’t unshakeable laws of the universe.
-They’re just stories.
-And stories can be rewritten.
+Learning to overcome limiting beliefs means becoming a detective of your own thoughts.
+Put old stories on trial and you’ll see they aren’t unchangeable laws—they’re rewriteable narratives.

 A Clear Path to Rewriting Your Story